-ARCs foster a meaningful set of mentoring relationships early in students' undergraduate careers that endure beyond a single course or term.
 ARCs reinforce a human scale to students' undergraduate education ensuring they enjoy an opportunity to know and to be known by faculty.
-ARCs support students' social and academic transitions to a liberal arts and sciences research university through these high-touch interactions with faculty and specialized academic support staff and peers mentors.
+ARCs support students' social and academic transitions to a liberal arts and sciences research university through high-touch interactions with faculty, specialized academic support staff, and peers mentors.
 Colleges and departments sponsoring ARCs integrate ARC courses into coherent curricular pathways for general education, pre-professional requirements, and minors/majors.
-ARC faculty directors design and instruct ARC seminars throughout the year that involve students in experiential-centered, inquiry-based, researchoriented, and community engaged projects, many of which culminate with presentations at the annual Undergraduate Research Symposium.
+ARC Faculty Directors design and instruct ARC seminars throughout the year that involve students in experiential-centered, inquiry-based, researchoriented, and community engaged projects, many of which culminate with presentations at the annual Undergraduate Research Symposium.
 Many ARCs also cultivate a sense of belonging, and a residential and learning environment, focused on empowerment, inclusion, activism, and social justice for traditionally marginalized and underrepresented communities.